Equifax data breach 2017: Here's how to protect yourself

 It's still to early to know if and how the data exposed in Equifax's breach will be misused, but one major concern comes around during tax season.
 Identity thieves can use stolen social security numbers to file fraudulent tax returns and receive refunds.

-Many victims find out they were targeted in tax fraud when they try to file their taxes, but find out from the IRS that their taxes were already filed.
+Many victims find out they have been targeted in tax fraud when they try to file their taxes -- the IRS tells them that their taxes were already filed.
 One of the best ways to prevent this from happening is to file early.
 For more, the IRS has an easy-to-follow guide on tax fraud.